Daily High to Daily Low: Is It Safe to Buy McEwen Mining Inc. (MUX)?

-McEwen Mining Inc. (NYSE:MUX) went down by -2.48% from its latest closing price compared to the recent 1-year high of $1.66.
-The company’s stock price has collected 6.08% of gains in the last five trading sessions.
-Press Release reported on 05/10/21 that McEwen Mining Reports Upbeat Exploration & Delineation Results
+McEwen Mining Inc. (NYSE:MUX) went down by -0.69% from its latest closing price compared to the recent 1-year high of $1.71.
+The company’s stock price has collected -8.28% of loss in the last five trading sessions.
+Press Release reported on 06/22/21 that McEwen Mining Reminder of the Annual Meeting of Shareholders

 Is It Worth Investing in McEwen Mining Inc. (NYSE :MUX) Right Now?